Worthashot/reliable-buses/README.md

 ### 5. Set up the React frontend
 Open a terminal in the `website` folder, then run:

-npm install
+-npm install
-npm run build
+-npm run build

 Serve the `dist` folder (e.g., with  nginx).